-Welcome to 2017!
-The year so many have been looking forward to, especially after the headlines of 2016 continued to affront us with not-so-happy news.
+Welcome to the new year!
+The year so many have been looking forward to, especially after the headlines of the previous year continued to affront us with not-so-happy news.
 I always love the new year because I love planners and pens.
 I feel energy to make things happen again.
 It is a part of my life cycle–August for the new school year, and January for the new calendar year.

 “New Year, New You!”

 How does that phrase sit with you?
 In the past, it has been motivating for me, because I have always embraced being on this journey toward personal development and growth.
 However, this year, I was struck by how it actually felt condescending to me.
 Like, what was wrong with me that I needed to be “new” instead of who I am?
 Yes, I am on a journey, but that doesn’t mean I need to be different from who I am.
 As a mother, I want most of all to live my life as an example for my children, and I would be devastated if they thought they needed to be other than who they are.
 Instead of “new you,” I am choosing to embrace “be you” instead.